bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Then let\'s just go see with this page is looking like.
+Then let&apos;s just go see with this page is looking like.
 If I come over here and refresh this, I have a box and I have directions to roll my mouse over the box.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->